Hard problem of consciousness: Strong reductionism

-Eliminative materialism
+Eliminative materialism / Illusionism

 Eliminative materialism or eliminativism is the view that many or all of the mental states used in folk psychology (i.e., common-sense ways of discussing the mind) do not, upon scientific examination, correspond to real brain mechanisms.
+According the 2020 PhilPapers survey, 4.51% of philosophers surveyed subscribe to eliminativism.

 While Patricia Churchland and Paul Churchland have famously applied eliminative materialism to propositional attitudes, philosophers including Daniel Dennett, Georges Rey, and Keith Frankish have applied it to qualia or phenomenal consciousness (i.e., conscious experience).
-On their view, it is mistaken not only to believe there is a hard problem of consciousness, but to believe consciousness exists at all (in the sense of phenomenal consciousness).
+On their view, it is mistaken not only to believe there is a hard problem of consciousness, but to believe phenomenal consciousness exists at all.

+This stance has recently taken on the name of illusionism: the view that phenomenal consciousness is an illusion.
+The term was popularized by the philosopher Keith Frankish.
+Frankish argues that "illusionism" is preferable to "eliminativism" for labelling the view that phenomenal consciousness is an illusion.
+More substantively, Frankish argues that illusionism about phenomenal consciousness is preferable to realism about phenomenal consciousness.
+He states: "Theories of consciousness typically address the hard problem.
+They accept that phenomenal consciousness is real and aim to explain how it comes to exist.
+There is, however, another approach, which holds that phenomenal consciousness is an illusion and aims to explain why it seems to exist."
+Frankish concludes that illusionism "replaces the hard problem with the illusion problem—the problem of explaining how the illusion of phenomenality arises and why it is so powerful."